Tamil Nadu UNESCO Sites: 2025 Guide to Must-See Heritage Destinations

 The monuments at Mahabalipuram have lots in store for art lovers and history buffs.
 Mahabalipuram falls in Kanchipuram District and is well connected to all major cities through road.
 The nearest airport is at Chennai (around 60 kilometres away).

-- The Memorial was inaugurated on January 26, 2010.
-Before the memorial was built, the place had a pillar in remembrance of Swami Vivekananda.
+• The Vivekananda Memorial Hall was inaugurated on January 26, 2010.
+Prior to its construction, a simple pillar marked the site in memory of Swami Vivekananda.

-- The memorial houses a 6-foot statue of Swami Vivekananda with Ramanathapuram King Baskara Sethupathi who had sponsored his visit to Chicago.
+• The memorial proudly houses a six-foot statue of Swami Vivekananda alongside Ramanathapuram King Baskara Sethupathi, who generously sponsored his journey to Chicago.

-- The Memorial is located close to Kunthukal sea beach, around 15 kilometres from Rameswaram bus stop.
+• The memorial is situated close to Kunthukal Beach and is approximately 15 kilometres from the Rameswaram bus stand.

 Tourist Attractions near Kunthukal Beach:

-One of the most popular tourist attractions in the temple city of Rameswaram is the memorial of India’s renowned scientist, great leader and former President, Dr. APJ Abdul Kalam.
+One of the most popular tourist attractions in the temple town of Rameswaram is the memorial dedicated to India’s renowned scientist, visionary leader, and former President, Dr. APJ Abdul Kalam.
+The memorial honours his life, ideals, and invaluable contributions to the nation.

 More about the Dr. APJ Abdul Kalam Memorial

-- An Initiative of DRDO: The initiative to construct a memorial for Dr. Kalam was taken by The Defence Research and Development Organisation (DRDO), with which Dr. Kalam was associated for several years of his life.
+• An Initiative of DRDO: The Defence Research and Development Organisation (DRDO), with which Dr. Kalam remained closely associated for several years, took the initiative to construct this memorial as a tribute to his service to the nation.

 The Memorial is open in the morning from 9:00 AM to 1:00 PM and from 2:00 PM to 5:00 PM.